t-brieger/CSharp-Somewhat-of-a-Guide/concepts/IL.md

 #What is .NET?
-.NET is a language family that includes C# (obviously, since it's explained here), Visual Basic, F# and Visual C++.
+.NET (pronounced dot net) is a family of programming languages which includes C# (which we'll be explaining here), Visual Basic, F# and Visual C++.

-Its main difference to other Compiled languages is that it's a lot more portable: with most other languages, you'd have to provide the end user with seperate binary files for each platform.
+Its main difference to other frameworks or families is that it's a lot more portable: with most other languages, you have to provide the end user with seperate binary (executable) files for each platform.

 With .NET, however, You only have to compile your source code once and then get a file with "IL" (Intermediate Language) code inside it.